stupidmankind/BYpassDoc/docs/source/commands/getlistitem.rst

 ----------

 **List Name**
-	Enter List Name
+	Indicate list name to get an item from a List.

 **List Index**
-	Enter the index of the List ex.
-0 or {vIndex}
+	Indicate the index of the List, e.g., 0 or {vIndex}.

 **Variable Name**
-	Enter variable name to receive output
+	Indicate variable name to receive output.